anthonygam/Packet-Loss-Recovery/README.md

 |--------| |--------| |--------| |--------| |--------|
     05         06         07         08         09
 ```

-Implementation is half-duplex and one-way (client downloads from server only) without the three-way handshake in the beginning.

 Here is how the server logs appear with simulated packet loss of 50% on the client side